manonworld/manon/README.md

-Yet another domain driven design boiler plate for Symfony5 applications
+Yet another domain driven design boiler plate for Symfony 5 applications

 Please make sure that docker and docker-compose are installed